Practical review

 Rate dispute

-We test whether the insurer has missed earnings items, misread the statutory formula, or failed to apply indexation.
+Check whether the insurer has omitted earnings items, used the wrong statutory formula or failed to apply indexation.
 Start with the indexation guide and recalculation pathway.

 Capacity dispute

-We check whether the insurer is relying on unrealistic suitable employment, weak medical reasoning, or selective evidence.
+Compare the stated suitable employment and assessed earning capacity with the medical restrictions, vocational material and work history.
 The work capacity dispute guide and section 78 notice guide are the main starting points.

 Threshold dispute